Luke Raley Player Props: Rays vs. Royals

 Luke Raley At The Plate

-- Raley will look to extend his four-game hitting streak.
-He's batting .350 with one homer during his last games.
+- Raley is batting .421 with one homer during his last outings and is on a five-game hitting streak.

-- Raley has driven home a run in 17 games this year (30.9%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on three occasions..
+- Raley has an RBI in 17 of 56 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 24 of 55 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.